 So here we go!

-Oh yes and before we go on, one thing I love about this vegan eggplant parmesan recipe (apart from the fact that it’s so yummy) is that you can make it in advance, so no standing in the kitchen while your guests have all the fun.
+Oh yes and before we go on, one thing I love about this easy vegan eggplant parmesan recipe (apart from the fact that it’s so yummy) is that you can make it in advance, so no standing in the kitchen while your guests have all the fun.

 Preparation for Vegan Eggplant Parmesan

 Meanwhile, slice one large onion and one red pepper into small pieces, if using.
+If you want to keep it simple, omit this part.

 When you’re ready to build the layers, rinse the slices of eggplant under running water and rub well to clear off the salt.
 Keep rinsing and rubbing the flesh of the eggplant until the water is clear.